This post may include affiliate links; see our disclosure policy.

 What are French lentils?

-French lentils (aka French green lentils) are different from the standard green, brown or red variety you’ll find in the store.
+French lentils (aka French green lentils) are different from the standard green, brown, or red variety you’ll find in the store.
 Here are the key differences:

 Are Puy lentils the same?

-Puy lentils are French lentils that were grown in the Puy region in central France.
+Puy lentils are French lentils grown in the Puy region in central France.
 This region has volcanic soil, so you might notice a slight flavor difference where this variety is more peppery.
 However, the flavor differences are so subtle that the two are interchangeable.

 How to cook French lentils